-To the best of our knowledge, the KPPU has so far only agreed to or imposed behavioural, not structural, remedies.
-The KPPU has so far imposed behavioural remedies in at least five cases, usually consisting of reporting requirements.
+To the best of our knowledge, the KPPU has to date only agreed to or imposed behavioural, not structural, remedies.
+The KPPU has imposed behavioural remedies, usually consisting of reporting requirements, in at least five cases.

-The KPPU has never imposed behavioural or structural remedies in foreign-to-foreign mergers.
+The KPPU has never imposed behavioural or structural remedies in a foreign-to-foreign merger.